Revelation Overview

 5. Making an end of sin (Daniel 9:24)

 The letters to the churches first and foremost contain a message from Jesus to real literal churches during the Apostle John’s time.
-However, as we know, they have application to all churches.
-We may also see some forward looking prophetic text such as we find in the letter to Philadelphia.
+However, as we know, they have application to all churches, and preachers everywhere may preach on one of the churches mentioned here without reference to the Endtimes.
+However, we may also see some forward looking prophetic text such as we find in the letter to Philadelphia.

 Whether the letters have prophetic meaning or not, there are some reasons for allowing a prophetic application.